 That perhaps explains why the pieces favoured by Pattinson span a variety of media, from sculpture to paintings to collage.
 Among his choices, he particularly praised Thomas Houseago’s Portrait, a bronze-and-Californian-redwood sculpture which carries an estimate between US$60,000 to $80,000 – saying that it is ‘strange but fascinating’ and created a presence that is looming behind.

 The top pick, however, is Willem de Kooning’s Untitled, which is estimated to fetch between US$1.8 to $2.5 million.
 As with de Kooning’s signature style, the piece shows a balance between figurative and abstract forms, with his use of layers of colourful oil to convey fleshy shapes.

-With low estimate range from US$30,000 to US$1.8 million, none of these works is likely to break new records, though.
-De Kooning's work, for instance, the curent auction record for the artist is at US$68.9 million, set by Woman as Landscape at Christie’s New York in 2018.
+With low estimates ranging from US$30,000 to US$1.8 million, none of these works is likely to break new records, though.
+For De Kooning, for instance, his curent auction record is at US$68.9 million, set by Woman as Landscape at Christie’s New York in 2018.